-- To confirm the approach for the treatment and valuation of liabilities for employers leaving the fund. - To provide information about how the fund may apply its discretionary powers when managing employer cessations. - To outline the responsibilities of (and flexibilities for) exiting employers, the administering authority, the actuary and, where relevant, the original ceding scheme employer (usually a letting authority).
+- To confirm the approach for the treatment and valuation of liabilities under Regulation 61 (2) for employers leaving the fund. - To confirm the approach for the treatment and valuation of liabilities for employers who have requested an indicative valuation under Regulation 61 (2A). - To provide information about how the fund may apply its discretionary powers when managing employer cessations. - To outline the responsibilities of (and flexibilities for) exiting employers, the administering authority, the actuary and, where relevant, the original ceding scheme employer (usually a letting authority).